AnyChart/docs.anychart.com/Gantt_Chart/DataGrid_Column_Presets.md

 ### Presets

-There are several types of presets for {api:anychart.core.ui.DataGrid.Column#setColumnFormat}**.setColumnFormat()**{api} method: some of them are useful for formatting dates, some can adjust simple text and some can process numeric values.
+There are several types of presets for {api:anychart.core.ui.DataGrid.Column#setColumnFormat}**setColumnFormat()**{api} method: some of them are useful for formatting dates, some can adjust simple text and some can process numeric values.
 Here is a table with all possible presets with a small description for each of them.

 <table border="1" class="dtTABLE">
 <tbody>